dfki-ric-underactuated-lab/double_pendulum/examples/paper/README.md

 This folder contains all scripts that were used to produce the results that can be found in the paper.

-Note: The scripts, which rely on data from other scripts (e.g. the plotting scripts) use the data stored in the /data folder of this repository by default.
+The scripts rely on data from the other scripts (e.g. the plotting scripts rely on the data being computed first, etc).
-So all scripts can be run independently.
+Data and results are stored in a folder called "results" on the top level of the repository ("../../results" from here).

+To run all scripts in correct order you can use the "run" script via

+    . ./run

+Note: A complete run can take >30h (of course depending on the computer).

 Note: The scripts with names starting with 'experiment_' are the scripts used in the hardware experiments.
+They are not included in the "run" script.